 |Additional fertilising||Seaweed solution will improve plant pest and disease resistance.||Liquid fertilisers help to give plants an instant boost as they contain a mix of macro, micro and trace elements.|

 - Wet the soil before and after applying fertiliser.

 - Apply over the root zone of the tree around the dripline (directly beneath the outer perimeter of the canopy).
 This is where the feeding roots are found, not in close to the trunk of the tree.

-When using controlled or slow release fertilisers, read the labels before using to determine how much and how often you should be using them.
+When using Scotts Osmocote® Controlled Release Fertiliser for Citrus & Fruit, read the labels before using to determine how much and how often you should be using them.
 Some are three month formulations, some six month and one or two will feed for up to 12 months.

 The pH of your soil determines the availability of some nutrients.